sfadriaan/Omnistudio-Projects/datatable-as-related-list/README.md

 ![](https://github.com/sfadriaan/Omnistudio-Projects/blob/main/datatable-as-related-list/images/datatable-event-examples.gif)

+You can find the metadata for the above Flexcard under `force-app/main/default/omniUiCard/DatatableEventExamples`.

 A summary of each event that I tested:

 * `rowclick` captures the row column values with `{action.result.FIELD_NAME}`.
 You can click anywhere on the row and it will return that row's information.
 In the GIF you can see how the `recordId` gets updated for "Clicked On RecordId"